okineadev/vitepress-plugin-llms/README.md

 - 🤖 An LLM-friendly version is generated for each page
 - 📝 Generates `llms.txt` with section links
 - 📖 Generates `llms-full.txt` with all content in one file
+- 🔄 Automatic support for VitePress dynamic routes and CMS integration

 ## 📖 [llmstxt.org](https://llmstxt.org/) Standard